-Cyprus – spring wildlife on Aphrodite's wildlife
+spring wildlife on Aphrodite's island

 March is the best month to enjoy the island’s wild flowers, particularly the orchids, with just a handful of late- and early-flowering species being missed.
 There will also be a good selection of other flowers to enjoy, from colourful bulbs and herbaceous species to attractive shrubs, including endemics from various families.
-Whilst paying plenty of attention to the wonderful wild flowers, we won’t be missing out the other wildlife this island has to offer.
+Whilst paying plenty of attention to the wonderful wild flowers, we won’t be missing out on the other wildlife this island has to offer.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

 Day 1 Our morning flight takes us to Paphos, from where we transfer to our hotel.
 After settling in, there will be time to relax at the hotel or take a local walk in the afternoon.

 Day 2 After breakfast, we walk along the coast from the botanic garden at the Baths of Aphrodite towards Fontana Amorosa.
 The scenery is breath-taking, with high cliffs dropping steeply down to the sea.
 During the walk we should see an abundance of Cyclamen persicum and Ranunculus asiaticus, with the endemic Paphos Blue amongst the early spring butterflies, and migrant birds flitting amongst the bushes, hopefully including flycatchers, warblers and wheatears.